HobnobMancer/cazy_webscraper/README.md

 `--nodelete` - When called, content in the existing output dir will **not** be deleted.
 Default: False (existing content is deleted).

+`--nodelete_cache` - When called, content in the existing cache dir will **not** be deleted.
+Default: False (existing content is deleted).

-`--output`, `-o` - Output path to write the compiled `csv` file.
+`--output_dir`, `-o` - Output path to write the compiled `csv` file.
 Default is to write out the `csv` file to the current working directory.

+`--overwrite` - Overwrite existing output files.
+Default: False, program closes if output already exists"

+`--prefix`, `-p` - Prefix of output files, default none.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.